Zweikanalton: History

 In Austria, Zweikanalton was introduced on 1 September 1990 on public television ORF for both bilingual and stereo broadcasting.
 It was used for both purposes until analogue television switch-off.

+In Turkey, the private TV channel Star TV (originally Magic Box Star 1) was the pioneer in Turkey to utilise the Zweikanalton system for both dual audio and stereo sound broadcasting since its start of terrestrial broadcasting in September 1992.
+This allowed viewers to watch Hollywood series and movies such as The A-Team, MacGyver or Miami Vice in either the original English or with Turkish dubbing.
+This audio system became quickly the standard for most major private national television stations to offer stereo and bilingual features, like Show TV, Kanal D, ATV, Cine5 and other private channels.
+The state broadcaster TRT implemented the same Zweikanalton technology later in the 1990s.
+Turkey was one more European country with Zweikanalton as standard for multiplex sound in analogue terrestrial and cable television broadcasting systems.

-In Poland, cable TV providers standardised in 1990-s both Zweikanalton and British stereo TV-system called NICAM for simultaneous transmission on TV channels.
+In Poland, cable TV providers standardised in 1990s both Zweikanalton and British stereo TV-system called NICAM for simultaneous transmission on TV channels.
 They transmitted main (mono/L+R) audio signal on 6,5 MHz, Zweikanalton other than usually (5,742 MHz) they transmitted on 6,258 MHz.
 The NICAM signal was transmitted on 5,85 MHz.

 As a result of the analogue television switch-off in most countries which used Zweikanalton, Zweikanalton is now considered obsolete and has been replaced with MPEG-2 and/or MPEG-4 for countries that have converted to DVB-T/DVB-T2 (Europe and Asia-Pacific), and Dolby Digital AC-3 on ATSC in South Korea.

 Other names

 Zweikanalton is known by a variety of names worldwide.
-Most commonly used names are Zweiton, German Stereo, A2 Stereo, Dual FM Stereo, West German Stereo, Zwei Träger System and IGR Stereo.
+Most commonly used names are Zweiton, German Stereo, A2 Stereo, Dual FM Stereo, West German Stereo, Zwei Träger System, Two Carrier and IGR Stereo.